 Children are then taught to apply their learning in grammar to their writing.
-During this process, the 'Reading as a Writer' and '7 Ects' approach is used from Key Stage 1 upwards.
-The 'Reading as a Writer' approach is a four-week block which incorporates a progressive sequence of lessons; this build from grammarfocused lessons to shared writing, independent writing and finally, editing and redrafting a final piece.
+During this process, the 'Reading as a Writer' approach is used from Key Stage 1 upwards.
+The 'Reading as a Writer' approach is a half-termly unit which incorporates a progressive sequence of lessons; these build from an engaging experience to introduce the model text to children, through grammar lessons to shared writing, independent writing and opportunities for editing and reviewing.
+This culminates in an opportunity to publish their writing at the end of a unit.